brostrend/linux.brostrend.com/index.md

 2. Insert the WiFi adapter into a USB slot.

-3. Select all the following line and right click → copy it to the clipboard:
+3. Select all the following line and right click → copy it to the clipboard.
+In Debian 9 Stretch, please omit the "busybox" word:

     ```shell
     sh -c 'busybox wget deb.trendtechcn.com/install -O /tmp/install && sh /tmp/install'